dylanlrrb/dylanlrrb.github.io/portfolio/backprop_painting/README.md

 You can also observe blank and noisy squares generated for some feature maps, which appear to be more frequent in higher layers.
-At first I thought that it might mean that feature map did not actually learn anything useful during training, but i think the reality is that this method of backpropogation used to sensitive to starting conditions.
+At first I thought that it might mean that feature map did not actually learn anything useful during training, but i think the reality is that this method of backpropogation used is sensitive to starting conditions.
 I suspect that higher layers have a harder time finding a complex pattern that excites thm in the noisy starting tensor, backprop can't get a 'footing', and never converge to anything meaningful.